Teachings from the Tree of Life, part 15: Spirit Bear and the Tree of Life

 BEAR AND THE TREE OF LIFE

-Another aadizookaan, an origin story really, relates of a time way before Wenabozho was born.
-His uncle Makwa the bear, a Naawakamig manidoo (spirit from the center of the earth) was born from medicine that came from the fourth Layer of the Earth.
-The spirit bear ascended to agidakamig, the middle world, the earth's surface called Mikinaakominis (Turtle Island) and sat there waiting for things to happen.
-When one day a female spirit that came from the Moon helped the first people, a twin that were lowered down from the hole in sky, this spirit bear climbed up to a tall cedar tree whose roots were deeply sunk in the earth and its tip pierced through the layers of the sky, meeting the twins halfway.
-The same spirit bear was known to build the first Lodge for a grandmother; this is where Wiininwaa, Wenabozho’s mother was born…For this reason, the Mide people place a trunk of the giizhikaatig (northern white cedar) called midewaatig in the center of the midewigaan – their ceremonial Lodge.
-To them, the cedar tree represents the Tree of Life, connecting the People with the beings of the underworld and the ancestors and clans in the sky world…
+Another aadizookaan, essentially an origin story, tells of a time long before Wenabozho was born.
+His uncle Makwa, the bear, a Naawakamig manidoo (spirit from the center of the earth), was born from medicine that originated from the fourth Layer of the Earth.
+This spirit bear rose to agidakamig, the middle world, the earth's surface known as Mikinaakominis (Turtle Island) and sat there, awaiting events to unfold.
+One day, a female spirit from the Moon assisted the first people, a pair of twins who were lowered from the hole in the sky.
+The spirit bear climbed a tall cedar tree, whose roots were deeply embedded in the earth and whose tip pierced the sky's layers, meeting the twins halfway.
+This same spirit bear was credited with building the first Lodge for a grandmother, where Wiininwaa, Wenabozho’s mother, was born.
+For this reason, the Mide people place a trunk of the giizhikaatig (northern white cedar), called midewaatig, at the center of the midewigaan – their ceremonial Lodge.
+To them, the cedar tree symbolizes the Tree of Life, connecting the People with the beings of the underworld and the ancestors and clans in the sky world…

 RECONNECTING WITH THE SKY BEARS